English Language Counselling in Hannover

 Long-Term therapy is open-ended and therefore less structured time wise.
 It offers the opportunity to work at a deeper level.

 Integrative psychotherapy (as well as counselling) combines theoretical ideas and practical interventions from different therapeutic models in order to meet the needs of individual clients.
 In my work I am drawing on analytic as well as humanistic approaches.
-I am using attachment theory as well as psychodynamic and relational theory.
-Most importantly I will aim to be attuned to your process.
+In my work am using attachment theory,

 Trauma is an experience, which disrupts healthy functioning in the 'here and now'.